Most Android users running outdated security patches: report

 So if you don't (or can't) update, hackers can build tools to break into your phone.
 Patching makes these hacking tools useless.

-"Malware, network attacks and advanced exploitation campaigns many times depend on unpatched vulnerabilities to be successful," said Yair Amit, co-founder and Chief Technical Officer at Skycure, in a statement.
+"Malware, network attacks and advanced exploitation campaigns many times depend on unpatched vulnerabilities to be successful," Yair Amit, co-founder and chief technical officer at Skycure, said in a statement.

+The carriers in the Skycure study are T-Mobile, MetroPCS, AT&T, Verizon and Sprint.
+T-Mobile (which merged with MetroPCS in 2013) declined to comment.
+AT&T didn't immediately provide a comment.
+Sprint, and Verizon and didn't respond to requests for comment.

 But Android acknowledged there was "a lot of room for improvement" in its security update process.
 "About half of devices in use at the end of 2016 had not received a platform security update in the previous year," members of the Android security team wrote in their blog post.